intelligence38000/android-docs/src/pages/navigation/overview/route-generation.md

 ## Include multiple stops

-If your navigation involves a bunch of pick-up and drop-off points, you can add up to 25 coordinates to the `NavigationRoute` builder; these are considered stops in between the origin and destination `Points` (in the order that you add them - first waypoint is the first stop):
+If your navigation involves a bunch of pick-up and drop-off points, you can add up to 25 coordinates to the `NavigationRoute` builder using the `driving` profile (or three coordinates using the `driving-traffic` profile).  these are considered stops in between the origin and destination `Points` (in the order that you add them - first waypoint is the first stop):

 {{
 <CodeLanguageToggle id="route-builder" />